GRAINS-U.S. wheat futures slide on Russian crop exports, U.N. grain talks

 Concern is also mounting that dry soils across parts of the Great Plains are extending into the Western Corn Belt - generating worries of drought during the growing season, Karl Setzer, commodity risk analyst at Agrivisor, said.

-(Additional reporting by Gus Trompiz in Geneva; Editing by Louise Heavens, Bernadette Baum and Barbara Lewis)
+(Additional reporting by Gus Trompiz in Geneva; Editing by Louise Heavens, Bernadette Baum, Barbara Lewis and Jonathan Oatis)

 ((pj.huffstutter@thomsonreuters.com; 313-484-5275 (w); On Twitter @pjhuffstutter; Reuters Messaging: pj.huffstutter.reuters.com@thomsonreuters.net))